Equivariant Cartan-Eilenberg supergerbes for the Green-Schwarz superbranes I. The super-Minkowskian case: Recapitulation of the gerbe theory behind the bosonic -model

-In this opening section, we consider the monophase bosonic two-dimensional non-linear $\si$-model with a spacetime $\,(\Si,\g)$,\ termed the \textbf{worldsheet}, given by a closed two-dimensional manifold $\,\Si\,$ with an intrinsic metric $\,\g$,\ and a covariant configuration bundle $\,\Si\x M\too\Si\,$ whose fibre $\,M$,\ termed the \textbf{target space}, is a differentiable manifold of class\footnote{Formulation of the $\si$-model requires the target space to be of class $\,C^2\,$ only, but we shall assume higher degree of smoothness to keep subsequent formul\ae ~simpler.} $\,C^\infty$.\ The model is defined by an action functional $\,S_\si\,$ with domain $\,C^\infty(\Si,M)\,$ whose stationary points are (generalised) harmonic maps $\,x\ :\ \Si\too M$.
+In this opening section, we consider the monophase bosonic two-dimensional non-linear $\si$-model with a spacetime $\,\Si$,\ termed the \textbf{worldsheet} and given by a closed two-dimensional manifold $\,\Si\,$ with a metric induced along a section of the covariant configuration bundle $\,\Si\x M\too\Si\,$ whose fibre $\,M$,\ termed the \textbf{target space}, is a differentiable manifold of class\footnote{Strictly speaking, formulation of the $\si$-model requires the target space to be of class $\,C^2\,$ only, or even \emph{patchwise} $\,C^2$,\ but we shall assume higher degree of smoothness for the sake of simplicity.} $\,C^\infty\,$ endowed with a metric tensor $\,\txg\in\G(\sfT^*M\ox^{\rm sym}_{M,\bR}\sfT^*M)$.\ The model is defined by an action functional $\,S_\si\,$ with domain \qq\nn C^\infty(\Si,M)\equiv[\Si,M] \qqq whose stationary points are (generalised) harmonic maps $\,x\in[\Si,M]$.